Kong/docs.konghq.com/app/konnect/servicehub/index.md

 ---

-The Service Hub is a {{site.konnect_saas}} functionality module that lets you catalog all of your services in a single system of record.
+The Service Hub is a {{site.konnect_saas}} functionality module that lets you catalog all of your services in a single place.
 This catalog represents the single source of truth of your organization’s service inventory and their dependencies.